Home Telephone Location New Telephone Numbers

 Dog mess is a nuisance and it's associated with various diseases including toxocara canis.
 Toxocara canis is a roundworm found in dogs.
 Roundworm eggs are found in dog mess, which can easily be picked up by young children.
 This causes stomach upsets, sore throats, asthma and in rare cases blindness.
 The eggs can stay active in the soil for many years, long after the dog mess has weathered away.
 Dog owners should clean up after their dog in public places.
 Always carry a poop scoop or a dog waste bag to carry the mess to a bin.

-If you refuse to pay the fine, the Council could pursue court legal proceedings which could result in a fine up to £1,000 for dog fouling related offences.
+If you refuse to pay the fine, the Council may pursue legal proceedings, which could result in a fine up to £1,000 for dog fouling related offences.

 Responsible Dog Ownership